crownlessking/web-ui/README.md

 };
 ```

-If your page has an appBar but for some reason you do not want it to be rendered, use `page.hideAppBar` to hide it.
+If your page has an app bar but for some reason you do not want it to be rendered, use `page.hideAppBar` to hide it.
-It is a good way to remove the appBar without actually deleting it.
+It is a good way to remove the app bar without actually deleting it.

 [[back](#page-object)] [[top](#web-ui)]